Lucifer (2019 Indian film): Plot

 Govardhan doesn't have the evidence, but claims Chandy is backed by the Khureshi-Ab'ram gang, a nexus that controls the gold-diamond trade around the world and hands over a file named Govardhan's X-Files containing pieces of evidence against Bobby.
-Sanjeev delivers the evidence to Bobby, where Govardhan is captured by IUF activist Murugan and is confined to an asylum.
+Sanjeev delivers the evidence to Bobby, where Govardhan is kidnapped by IUF activist Murugan and is temporary held captive in an asylum.
 Bobby send men to timber factory.
 Upon knowing this, Stephen kills six of them and defeats the rest.
 Stephen's aide and Bobby's mole Aloshy espys the incident and reports it to Varma and Bobby.
 Mayilvaahanam is sent to detect evidence from the premise, but finds nothing.
 From Priya's diary, Bobby finds out that she resents Stephen because her father gave more care for him, who was brought to their home as a child and was the cause for a rift between her parents.
 Stephen runs Ashrayam, a destitute home.
 Aloshy persuades one of the inmates Aparna to slander Stephen.

-On NPTV, she accuses Stephen of smuggling contraband and other illegal activities.
+On NPTV, she accuses Stephen of raping her, and sexually abusing other inmates within the "Ashrayam".
 This creates public outrage against Stephen, who is arrested and imprisoned.
-In prison, Stephen gets a phone call from his mercenary and confidant Zayed Masood.
+In prison, Stephen gets a phone call from his loyal deputy Zayed Masood, who leads an international mercenary group.
 Jathin arrives and impresses public with his speech.
-While transferring fund to Bobby, Fyodor's containers are sabotaged by Zayed and his cohorts, who demand the release of Stephen.
+While transferring fund to Bobby, Fyodor's containers are sabotaged by Zayed and his mercenaries, who demands Abdul to release Stephen from Jail.
 Bobby agrees, but Varma meets Rajan to arrange a hit on Stephen by his party goons in prison, the attempt fails.
 Left with no choice, Varma releases him.
 Meanwhile, Jhanvi is hospitalised after LSD overdose.
-Mayilvaahanam blackmails Priya for sex in exchange for not filing a case against Jhanvi.
-From Jhanvi, Priya learns of Bobby's predatory behaviour towards her.
-When asked, Bobby admits and threatens to expose Jhanvi's contacts with drug peddlers and threatens to kill her and Jhanvi like Jayadevan and PKR.
+After questioning Jhanvi, Priya learns of Bobby's sexual abuses towards her.
+When asked, Bobby admits and threatens to expose Jhanvi's contacts with drug peddlers like him and threatens to kill her and Jhanvi like Jayadevan and PKR.
+Mayilvaahanam blackmails Priya for having sex with Jhanvi in exchange for not filing a case against Jhanvi.